asdf-format/asdf-standard/docs/source/tree.rst

 Numeric literals
 ----------------

-Integers represented as string literals in the ASDF tree must be no more than 64-bits.
-Due to :class:`~numpy.ndarray` types in :ref:`Numpy <numpy:numpy_docs_mainpage>`, this is further restricted to ranges defined for signed 64-bit integers (int64), not unsigned 64-bit integers (uint64).
+Integers represented as string literals in the ASDF tree must be within the valid range for a 64-bit signed integer.

 .. _tree-comments: